spyroot/photongen/build_iso/README.md

-# This is VMware tinytkg photon os DPDK build system for realtime kernel.
+# This is VMware BMI, TinyTkg Photon OS DPDK build system for realtime kernel.

+The automated system is designed to work with a bare-metal host.
+(Dell) or with VMware VC environment.
+In both cases, the automated build system, first build a reference iso file.
+For example local directory contains ph4-rt-refresh.iso. or system fetch the reference ISO from the web.

+There are three main build scripts that exposed.
+* **build_and_exec.sh**  Build a kick start and all customization and docker container.
+* **build_iso.sh** Build the final ISO file.
+* **build_praller_boot.sh** (Optional bare-metal only) leverages idract_ctl and boots N hosts from final customized ISO via remote HTTP media and installs the real-time OS.

-The automated build system, first build a reference iso file.
-For example local directory contains ph4-rt-refresh.iso.  **build_and_exec.sh** first builds a workspace container and land to a bash.
-So first step build, it builds a new ISO used to kick start the unattended install.
+**build_and_exec.sh** first builds a workspace container and lands to a bash session insider a container.
+That removes any requirement for a tools chains pre-install and you can run it on Mac/Linux/Win..
+So the first step it builds, or pull from dockerhub the image,  generate kick start files, and builds a new ISO used for the unattended install.

+Note **build_and_exec.sh** uses following json files to produce final kickstart.
+* additional_direct_rpms.json  any rpms that we want to pull to the image.
+* additional_files.json a files that we need inject into the ISO.
+* additional_load_docker.json a files that we injected can be loaded on first boot.
+* additional_packages.json  additional packages we need istall.

+All mentioned files contain a JSON list.

+In the case of the VMware VC environment, **main.tf** is the main terraform file that uses generated ISO to install VM or VMs.
+Note in the case of terraform, there are a number of post-installation pipelines that customize a VM.

+In both cases, customization for post-install, the first boot includes polling the latest Intel drivers, fixing kernel boot parameters, and optimizing VM/Host for the real-time workload.

 ## Requirements.